neurodesk/openrecon/recipes/musclemap/README.md

 A free and open-source software toolbox for whole-body muscle segmentation and analysis.

+The tool runs on Water images of a Dixon sequence and generates segmentations.

 We are currently developing the standardized acquisition protocol for whole-body quantitative MRI of muscle.
 You can access the Google doc here: https://docs.google.com/document/d/1q7AAnPEr7Rj5gb9d_mLrRnAiav1f32J-RPswvOPk5xE/edit?usp=sharing.
 To collaborate on the standardized acquisition protocol, please contact us: neuromuscularinsightlab@stanford.edu.

 When citing MuscleMap, please cite the following publication: